< Terug naar resultaten

 • 11

-Drive to Yala National Park; afternoon game drive.
+Drive to Yala National Park; afternoon game drive

-We now head south out of the hills to Tissamaharama down the plains stopping en route to visit the spectacular Ravana Waterfalls as well as the Kataragama Temple.
-This is a pilgrimage place for both Hindus and Buddhists, who come to worship here in the early mornings and evenings.
-Colourful and noisy, the temple is always busy.
-Tissamaharama will be our base for visiting Yala National Park.
-Its open undulating terrain made it famous for elephants for many years, but recently the park has become well known for leopard.
-The park, which is primarily shrub jungle with several salt and fresh water lagoons, has one of the highest concentrations of leopard per square kilometre in the world.
-We will have a game drive in the afternoon.
-(Please note that the sanctuary may be closed for 4-6 weeks from September to October allowing the park authorities to check the animals.
-In this instance we will go to an alternative area close by, usually the Udawalawe National Park).Chandrika Hotel or similar
+We now head south of the hills to Tissamaharama down the plains.
+On the way, we stop at Ella Gap where the most of the southern part of the island is in view and the shimmering silver of the ocean is visible on a clear day .
+We continue on our journey visiting the spectacular Ravana waterfalls, which is 82ft (25m) tall and one of the widest waterfalls in the country.
+We also stop at the Buduruwagala Temple, where we see seven statues of Buddha carved out of a rock that dates to the 10th century.
+Tissamaharama is our base for visiting Yala National Park – its open terrain was well known for elephants for many years, but recently the park has become better known as a place to spot leopards.
+The park, which is primarily shrub jungle with several salt and freshwater lagoons, has one of the highest concentrations of leopard in the world.
+We have a game drive in the afternoon.
+(Please note, the sanctuary may be closed for four to six weeks from September to October allowing the park authorities to check the animals.
+In this instance, we visit a nearby alternative, usually Udawalawe National Park).
+Accommodation: Chaarya Resort (or similar)

 • 12

-This morning we drive to the beautiful Tissamaharama Lake where we walk for approximately 3.5 hours (approx. 5km).
-This is an opportunity to see the day to day life of the local people as well as a range of birdlife.
-In the late afternoon we drive for approximately 4 hours to the coast.Insight Resort or similar
+This morning, we drive to the beautiful Yodakandiya Lake in Tissamaharama where we walk for approximately 3hr 30min (approximately 3mi/5km).
+This is an opportunity to see the day-to-day life of the local people plus a range of birdlife.
+In the late afternoon, we drive for approximately four hours to the coast and your beach front hotel.
+Accommodation: Insight Resort (or similar)

 • 13

-Free day to relax on the beach or optional activities including whale watching (Nov to April).
+Free day to relax on the beach or optional activities including whale watching (November to April)

-Free day to relax on the beach or by the pool.
-There are also numerous optional activities including a boat ride through mangrove swamps to a cinnamon plantation, or from November to April you can go whale watching off Dondra Head.
-This is one of the best places in the world for seeing Blue and Sperm whales.Insight Resort or similar
+We have a free day to relax on the beach or by the pool.
+There are also numerous optional activities including a boat ride through mangrove swamps to a cinnamon plantation or you can go whale watching off Dondra Head from November to April.
+This is one of the best places in the world for seeing blue and sperm whales.
+Accommodation: Insight Resort (or similar)

 • 14

-To Galle; transfer to Colombo.
+To Galle; transfer to Colombo

-We set off today and drive along the coastal road to the historic port of Galle, which dates back to the 17th century, and now a UNESCO world heritage site.
-On the way we stop at a small folk museum inspired by the local writer Martin Wickramasinghe.
-The museum is a typical house from the Koggala region and is set amongst beautiful gardens.
-We continue along the expressway to Colombo reaching our hotel in the late afternoon (the drives takes around 2-3 hours, plus stops).Hotel Mirage or similar
+We drive along the coastal road to the historic port of Galle, which dates to the 17th century and is now a Unesco World Heritage site.
+On the way, we stop at a small folk museum inspired by the local writer Martin Wickramasinghe.
+The museum is a typical house from the Koggala region and is set among beautiful gardens.
+We continue along the expressway to Colombo reaching our hotel in the late afternoon (the drive takes around two to three hours plus stops).
+Accommodation: Hotel Cinnamon Red (or similar)

 • 15

-End Colombo.
+End Colombo

 Naar boven